How To Get A Positive Return On Your Marketing Investment

 - What kind of marketing investments are more likely to pay off?

-- If my investments are already failing, what practices can turn them around?
+- If my marketing investments are already failing, what adjustments can turn them around?

 Give it Some Elbow Grease

 It isn’t always enough to just dump more money or time into your current projects, especially if they aren’t performing well.
 That’s like flooring the accelerator when your car is stuck in the mud!